billbuchanan/csn09112/coursework/README.md

 Hello 111111
 ```

 The bot and the controller should connect to each other.
+A sample Wireshark trace is [here](https://github.com/billbuchanan/csn09112/blob/master/coursework/cw.zip).

 ## Outline Requirements